refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/table/useTable.md

 By using `initialSorter` setting, you can select which `field` is going to start with which sorting status (`"asc"` or `"desc"`).

 :::caution
-If you're using the initialSorter, don't forget to add `getDefaultSortOrder` to your `<Table.Column>` component.
-Otherwise, during filter and paging operations, the initialSorter might be lost.
+If you're using the `initialSorter`, don't forget to add `getDefaultSortOrder` to your `<Table.Column>` component.
+Otherwise, during filter and paging operations, the `initialSorter` might be lost.

 ```tsx
 ...